 Templates Are Less Flexible Than You Think

-Partnership agreement templates look like a good option because of how easy they seem to be.
+Texas partnership agreement templates may look like a good option because of how easy they seem to be.
 After all, what is simpler than filling in the blanks?
 Unfortunately, if there are larger changes you want to make, doing so may render the whole thing unusable.

 While this is not universally true, some template agreements may be drafted such that changing one provision has an effect on several others.
 Without legal training and experience, this can have dangerous consequences.